Steeped in history since ancient times

 Alongside is a row of old Coastguard cottages where casks of Irish whiskey mature today alongside the open-air Real Tennis court, one of only two still in existence.
 Lutyens became a firm friend of the Barings and continued to return to Lambay throughout his life, adding to his architectural designs and renovations over the course of three decades.
 The castle rooms still hold some incredible Lutyens designed furniture.

 Cecil Baring became Lord Revelstoke in 1929 and died in 1934.
 He and his beloved wife Maude Lorillard are buried in the family mausoleum on Lambay, along with their son Rupert Baring and grandson John Baring.
 The Mausoleum, also designed by Lutyens, forms part of the circular rampart wall around the Castle and is engraved with a poem Cecil wrote in memory of Maude when she died.

-Today Lambay Estate includes domestic extensions to the old Castle, a row of Coastguard cottages, the Bothy, the White House (family guesthouse), a harbour and boathouse and a distinctive open-air real tennis court, the only one remaining in Ireland.
+Today Lambay Estate includes domestic extensions to the old Castle, a row of Coastguard cottages, the Bothy, the White House (family guesthouse), a harbour, boathouse, landing strip, and a distinctive open-air real tennis court, the only one remaining in Ireland.